 Intrepid College Prep officially opens its doors at 7:30 a.m. each day.
 Prepsters can line up outside as early as 7:15 a.m.
-Please do not schedule your child's earlier for earlier than 7:15 a.m.
+Please do not schedule your child's arrival for earlier than 7:15 a.m.
 In doing so, you bear the risk of your child waiting outside and being unsupervised.
-Unless they have made an appointment with individual teachers or other staff beforehand, students and families must remain outside the building until 7:30 a.m.
+We do not open doors prior to 7:30 a.m.
+Unless prepsters have made an appointment with individual teachers or other staff beforehand, prepsters and families must remain outside the building until 7:30 a.m.
 These procedures are the same during inclement weather so please adjust your schedule accordingly during rainy days.